AtsushiSakai/PythonRobotics/docs/modules/13_mission_planning/behavior_tree/behavior_tree_main.rst

 -------------

 Behavior Tree is a modular, hierarchical decision model that is widely used in robot control, and game development.
-It present some similarities to hierarchical state machines with the key difference that the main building block of a behavior is a task rather than a state.
+It presents some similarities to hierarchical state machines with the key difference that the main building block of a behavior is a task rather than a state.
-Behavior Tree have been shown to generalize several other control architectures (https://ieeexplore.ieee.org/document/7790863)
+Behavior Trees have been shown to generalize several other control architectures (https://ieeexplore.ieee.org/document/7790863)

 Code Link
 ~~~~~~~~~~~~~